Current Employment Statistics (CES) Program

 There are two components to the non-MSA county worker estimates.
 The largest component of the county nonfarm wage and salaried worker estimates are the workers covered by unemployment insurance.
 Monthly covered worker numbers are collected on a quarterly basis by the Unemployment Insurance (UI) Division of the South Dakota Department of Labor and Regulation.
 The worker and payroll data from UI quarterly reports are tabulated as part of the national Quarterly Census of Employment and Wages (QCEW) program conducted by LMIC.
 Because of the time lag in employer reporting and data processing, the covered worker data lag the current nonfarm estimates by five to six months.
 So, economic models are used to estimate current month worker levels.
 As actual monthly covered worker data becomes available, the estimated numbers are replaced.

-Note: The presumed not covered workers data produced by the LMIC comes from several different sources, including monthly reports of state elected officials, elected and appointed board members and staff and judges; reports from institutions with work study students not reported as part of the CES sample; annual reports of city elected officials; and a presumed not covered survey to gather worker data on other businesses, including churches, schools operated by churches, etc.
+Note: The not covered workers data produced by the LMIC comes from several different sources, including monthly reports of state elected officials, elected and appointed board members and staff and judges; reports from institutions with work study students not reported as part of the CES sample; annual reports of city elected officials; and a Non-covered Employment (NCE) survey to gather worker data on other businesses, including churches, schools operated by churches, etc.